 We’ve always been told to wear sunscreen any time we are out in the sun, and if you’re a beach lover like me, then you are probably lathering it on daily!

-Have you ever taken a moment to look at the ingredients list on the sunscreen brand you are using?
-If it’s a pretty popular brand, then it’s a pretty long list, with several items that you probably aren’t familiar with.
+Have you ever taken a moment to read the ingredients list on the sunscreen brand you are using?
+If it’s a popular brand, then it’s a pretty long list, with several items that you probably aren’t familiar with.

 What you may not realize is this: What we put on our skin washes off in water and ends up in our oceans, lakes, rivers, etc. The chemicals contained can be devastating to coral reefs and other ocean life.

 Here is a list of sunscreen ingredients to avoid:

 - Oxybenzone (also known as Benxophenone-3) – This ingredient is added to help chemicals be absorbed through the skin, but it is also known to be an irritant for the skin!
 It has also been known to contribute to coral reef bleaching.

 - Octinoxate (also known as Octyl methoxycinnamate) – This is also used to help with asorbtion, and has been known to cause hormonal imbalance in our bodies, making it’s way through our urine, blood stream, and even breast milk.
 It is another direct cause of coral reef bleaching.

 - Octocrylene – This ingredient helps to boost SPF, but has also been known to cause allergic reactions and dwell in our bodies for longer periods of time.

 Parabens, Phthalates, Nano particles, Micro beads, Sulfates, Homosalate, Cyclomethicone, Avobenzone, Formaldehyde (this one should be obvious), Benzophenone, Retinyl Palmitate, Quaternium-15, and Methylisothiazolinone.

 All of these ingredients can be damaging to your skin and to the ocean.